TheMaster1127/HTVM/README.md

 Similarly, you **cannot** take existing code from languages like Python, Java, or C# and convert it to HTVM.
 That’s simply not how HTVM works. **HTVM is its own thing**—it’s a language that has its own syntax, which can be customized to your liking, and that syntax is what gets converted into other languages.

-However, what **is** possible is converting **HTVM to HTVM**—meaning, you can have different custom syntaxes within HTVM and convert between them you can do that [here](https://www.example.com/).
+However, what **is** possible is converting **HTVM to HTVM**—meaning, you can have different custom syntaxes within HTVM and convert between them.
+You can do this directly in the **IDE**.
 That’s something no other system really does.
 But again, **HTVM does not translate between standard programming languages—it only translates its own customizable syntax to these languages.**

 ---